 Van Dyke took his speed so seriously that he didn’t allow time for anything “extra.”
 The story goes that on Loy and Powell’s first film together, Manhattan Melodrama (1934), One-Take Woody didn’t even want to “waste” time introducing Loy to Powell before their first scene together.
 Loy was supposed to run to a car and jump in: Loy remembers that when she leapt into the car she “landed smack on William Powell’s lap.
 He looked up nonchalantly: ‘Miss Loy, I presume?’
 I said, “Mr. Powell?’ and that’s how I met the man who would be my partner in 14 films.”

 Although all six Thin Man movies are worth watching, I like the first three the most, though the murder mystery of the first one is the most interesting and scary.
 Later they become a little too convoluted, seemingly adding twists and characters just for the sake of it.
 But you don’t watch these movies for the mystery plots.
 You watch them for Nick and Nora, the humor, Asta, and the cocktails.
 And to see soon-to-be stars who appear in the series; like Jimmy Stewart and Gloria DeHaven.

 If you need more Thin Man: besides the movies, there was a Thin Man radio show, a TV series (starring Peter Lawford), and a Broadway musical that bombed.
 Johnny Depp has been interested in starring in a re-make of The Thin Man, but apparently the project has slowed.
 I can’t see Depp taking Powell’s role, but then I’m quite biased.

-For more on the series, check out Thoughts on The Thin Man: Essays on the Delightful Detective Work of Nick and Nora Charles!
-And to buy a great collection of all six Thin Man films, click here: The Complete Thin Man Collection!
+And for more on the series, check out Thoughts on The Thin Man: Essays on the Delightful Detective Work of Nick and Nora Charles!
+And you can buy a great collection of all six Thin Man films here!